parflow/parflow/docs/user_manual/files.rst

 Main Input Files (.tcl, .py, .ipynb)
 ------------------------------------

-The main ParFlow input file is a TCL script.
-This might seem overly combersome at first but the basic input file structure is not very complicated (although it is somewhat verbose).
-For more advanced users, the TCL scripting means you can very easily create programs to run ParFlow.
+The main ParFlow input file can be a Python script, a TCL script, or a Jupyter Notebook.
+For more advanced users, the notbook or scripting environment provides a lot of flexibility and means you can very easily create programs to run ParFlow.
 A simple example is creating a loop to run several hundred different simulations using different seeds to the random field generators.
 This can be automated from within the ParFlow input file.

-The basic idea behind ParFlow input is a simple database.
+The basic idea behind ParFlow input is a simple database of keys.
 The database contains entries which have a key and a value associated with that key.
-This is very similiar in nature to the Windows XP/Vista registry and several other systems.
 When ParFlow runs, it queries the database you have created by key names to get the values you have specified.

-The command ``pfset`` is used to create the database entries.
+The commands ``pfset`` in TCL or ``<runname>.Key=`` in Python are used to create the database entries.
-A simple ParFlow input script contains a long list of ``pfset`` commands.
+A simple ParFlow input script contains a long list of these commands that set key values.
+Note that the ``<runname>`` is the name a user gives to their run, and is a unique identifier to organize the key database and to anchor the files ParFlow writes.

 It should be noted that the keys are “dynamic” in that many are built up from values of other keys.
 For example if you have two wells named